β€œPuppies are born with the genes for love, but it still takes a village to raise a loving dog.”

 PHASE 1: Teach Puppy to expect amazing rewards from you when she is off leash with other puppies

-a) Make sure that Puppy is accepting and enjoying your rewards before being released to play, each time
+• Make sure that Puppy is expecting and enjoying your rewards before being released to play, each time

-c) Every voluntary Check-In should be rewarded with super-high value rewards
+• Every voluntary Check-in should be rewarded with super-high value rewards

-PHASE 2: Practice calling Puppy whenever you are you are almost certain she will come
+PHASE 2: Practice calling Puppy whenever you are almost certain she will come

-a) Take a short break from play to practice a restrained recall for super-high value rewards (ask for other puppies to be Collar Grabbed and fed while you do this, if you like)
+• Take a short break from play to practice a restrained recall for super-high value rewards

-b) Call Puppy when it looks like he is already coming to you for a voluntary Check In (reward!)
+• Call Puppy when it looks like he is already coming to you for a voluntary Check In

-d) Call Puppy away from a through-a-fence greeting
+• Call Puppy away from a behavior you’re interrupting anyway

 If Puppy does not come when called, immediately go and get Puppy by gently moving him away from the other puppies by his collar.
 As soon as he is alone and his attention is on you, take a step away and call again.
 Reward generously when Puppy comes!